Tools, Tips & Techniques

 When You’re Feeling Stuck

-By Lisa Dion, LPC, RPT-S The other thing I know with certainty is that the very thing Iā€™m afraid of is precisely the direction I need to go.
-My brain likes [...]
+The other thing I know with certainty is that the very thing Iā€™m afraid of is precisely the direction I need to go.
+My brain likes to tell me otherwise or [...]

-Exploring Neurobiological Links between Synergetic Play Therapy and Art Psychotherapy
+Exploring Neurobiological Links Between Synergetic Play Therapy & Art Psychotherapy

-By Vicki Soar This post is something I am very passionate about.
-Iā€™ve noticed with both art and play therapy it leaves people thinking what is that, how does that work?
-So, [...]
+This post is something I am very passionate about.
+Iā€™ve noticed that both art and play therapy leave people thinking what is that, how does that work?
+So, I thought I [...]

 How to Truly Practice Self Care